 Newburyport Real Estate Law Attorneys

 Many real estate transactions involve the sale or purchase of a condominium unit.
-These transactions require specific knowledge of Condominium laws and review of the Master Deed, Condominium Bylaws and other rules relating to the use of the condominium unit.
+These transactions require specific knowledge of Condominium laws and review of the master deed, condominium bylaws and other rules relating to the use of the condominium unit.
 It is important that an experienced real estate attorney, with knowledge of the condominium laws, be consulted.
-The attorneys at Connolly & Connolly have represented developers with the preparation of all Condominium documents and plans required to create a Condominium and the Condominium Association, and are experienced in all aspects of Condominium Law.
-We have also represented Condominium Associations regarding authority and management issues and enforcement of rules and liens.
+The attorneys at Connolly & Connolly have represented developers with the preparation of all condominium documents and plans required to create a condominium and the condominium association, and are experienced in all aspects of condominium law.
+We have also represented condominium associations regarding authority and management issues and enforcement of rules and liens.

 A tenancy at will does not afford the parties the protections of a written lease agreement.
-There are many specific laws that protect the rights of tenants in a residential lease.
-It is important that tenants and landlords be aware of the many rules governing residential lease agreements.Residential Lease Agreements should address rent, term, permissible and prohibited activities, deposits, the condition of the premises, and required disclosures.
-Commercial Lease Agreements should clearly define the landlord’s and tenant’s duties relating to maintenance, improvements, upkeep of the leased premises, structure and common areas; parking rights; non-competition provisions if applicable; definition of the permissible uses; options to extend or purchase; base rent and additional expenses; and rental increases or the method of determining the rental amount for extensions.
+Many specific laws protect the rights of tenants in a residential lease.
+Tenants and landlords must be aware of the many rules governing residential lease agreements.Residential lease agreements should address rent, term, permissible and prohibited activities, deposits, the condition of the premises and required disclosures.
+Commercial lease agreements should clearly define the landlord’s and tenant’s duties relating to maintenance, improvements, upkeep of the leased premises, structure and common areas; parking rights; noncompetition provisions if applicable; definition of the permissible uses; options to extend or purchase; base rent and additional expenses; and rental increases or the method of determining the rental amount for extensions.

 Real Estate Disputes

 Real estate disputes may arise regarding boundary lines, adverse possession claims, the use of rights of way, applicability of easements or restrictions, title issues, environmental or land use violations, breaches of purchase and sale agreements, and trespass, among others.
 The attorneys at Connolly & Connolly will work with the client to attempt to amicably resolve the issue through negotiation.
-If a satisfactory negotiated settlement cannot be reached, our attorneys are experienced in representing clients in the Land Court and other courts in real estate disputes.
+If a satisfactory negotiated settlement cannot be reached, our attorneys are experienced in representing clients in the land court and other courts in real estate disputes.